KDE/documentation-develop-kde-org/content/docs/plasma/scripting/templates.md

 kpackagetool5 --type=Plasma/LayoutTemplate -i ~/Code/mytemplate.plasmalayout
 ```

-The `metadata.desktop` file contains the usual .desktop entries such as
+The `metadata.json` file contains the usual [KPluginMetaData](docs:kcoreaddons;KPluginMetaData) entries such as
-Name and Icon but must also contain `Type=Service` and
+Name and Icon but must also contain the `KPackageStructure` entry set to `Plasma/LayoutTemplate`.
-`ServiceTypes=Plasma/LayoutTemplate` entries.
-If the layout is specific to
-a given Plasma application, such as plasma-desktop, this can be specific
+If the layout is specific to a given Plasma application, such as plasma-desktop, this can be specific
 using `X-Plasma-Shell`. `X-Plasma-ContainmentCategories` defines what kind
 of layout it is with possible values being panel and desktop.
 Finally, a
 `X-KDE-PluginInfo-Name` entry is required to provide a globally unique